NeilJustice/ZenUnitAndMetalMock/README.md

 TESTS(FizzBuzzTests)
 // ZenUnit test classes begin with a FACTS section
-// that lists all test names in one place to maximize long term
+// that specifies all test names in one place to maximize long term
-// test code reviewability and to serve as an informal
+// code reviewability and to serve as an informal
 // specification document for the code under test.
 // This design features a by-design cost of test name duplication
 // between the FACTS section and the EVIDENCE section.
-// What is gained from this cost is that each test name refactoring,
+// What is gained from this cost is that each test name
+// addition, subtraction, or refactoring,
-// of which there may be dozens over the course of a project,
+// of which there may be hundreds over the course of a project,
 // becomes an opportunity to review all test names as a whole
-// for continued clarity and cohesion, and by extension,
+// for continued test name quality and cohesion - and by extension,
-// the code under test is reviewed for continued clarity and cohesion.
+// an opportunity to review the code under test for continued
+// function name quality and cohesion.
 AFACT(FizzBuzz_EndNumber0_Throws)
 FACTS(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence)
 EVIDENCE